Isistickz/interior_point/README.md

 ## Introduction

-This project is an implementation of the Interior Point algorithm, which is used for solving linear and quadratic programming problems.
+This project is an implementation of the Interior Point algorithm, which is used for solving linear  programming problems.
 The algorithm is designed to find the optimal solution to such problems.

 ## Features

 - Solve linear programming problems.
-- Provide detailed information of the value of the decision variables in each iteration.
+- Provide detailed information on the value of the decision variables in each iteration that the program runs.
 - Customizable parameters to fine-tune the algorithm, such as the accuracy and the initial point of the specific problem.

 ## Installation